SUPPORTING THE PROFESSIONALS

 As an association of managers and aspiring managers in local government, LGMA is committed to the development and improvement of local government management in Queensland.
 We are also committed to maintaining high professional and ethical standards throughout the profession, ensuring that our members are at the forefront of innovation and change.
 One of the ways we support councils and individual officers in achieving excellence is through the Local Government Awards for Excellence programme offered annually across Queensland councils.

 Council subscribers of LGMA Queensland may nominate projects for the Awards for Excellence.
 The Awards for Excellence are presented at a celebratory event (typically a Gala Dinner).
-Each award category winner will receive a certificate and trophy along with recognition in the Awards magazine.
 In 2020, nominations closed on 27 May and a record number of nominations were received!
-Due to social distancing and restrictions for events, the Gala Dinner scheduled for Thursday 28 May was cancelled.
+Due to social distancing and restrictions for events, the Gala Dinner scheduled for Thursday 28 May was cancelled in lieu of a live streamed Celebration on Thursday 27 August 2020.

 CONDITIONS OF NOMINATION: